srimuthurajesh/Tech-Notes/Java/Language/03_java_collections.md

 2. poll(): return object and remove queue value, or return null if queue empty
 3. remove(): same as poll(), but throw NoSuchElementException if queue empty

+## Stack.
+> follows LIFO principle. elements added and removed in same end.

+1. **Stack**: legacy class of stack but not recommended.
+2. **ArrayDeque**: double ended queue, recommended instead of stack class.

 ## Set:
 > does not allow duplicate elements.